hganganna/data-dev-learning-labs/labs/WORD COUNT USING SCALA WITH APACHE SPARK/HowToAccessDTLP.md

-# HOW TO OBTAIN ACCESS TO DATA TECHNOLOGY LEARNING PLATFORM (DTLP)
+# HOW TO OBTAIN ACCESS TO DATA LEARNING PLATFORM (DLP)

-### WHAT IS DTLP? ###
+### WHAT IS DLP? ###

-The DevNet Data Technology Learning Platform (DTLP) is a Big-Data learning platform connected with an easy to learn UI to help you break into the world of Big-Data development.
-Backed with Docker, best-in-class open source Big-Data tools and Cisco API’s, Big-Data Scientists and Developers can leverage DTLP to easily build solutions, visualize data and turn POC’s for production applications.
-The DTLP environment comes with an inbuilt cloud based IDE (Integrated Development Environment) built on Hadoop.
+The DevNet Data Learning Platform (DLP) is a Big-Data learning platform connected with an easy to learn UI to help you break into the world of Big-Data development.
+Backed with Docker, best-in-class open source Big-Data tools and Cisco API’s, Big-Data Scientists and Developers can leverage DLP to easily build solutions, visualize data and turn POC’s for production applications.
+The DLP environment comes with an inbuilt cloud based IDE (Integrated Development Environment) built on Hadoop.

 For more details, please refer:</br>
 https://developer.cisco.com/site/dlp/docs/overview/</br>

-Please follow the steps given below to obtain access to Data Technology Learning Platform(DTLP)
+Please follow the steps given below to obtain access to Data Learning Platform(DLP)

-### <b>Step 1 : Access DTLP website</b>
+### <b>Step 1 : Access DLP website</b>

 Access the link - https://developer.cisco.com/site/dlp/ and click on the button "Access Now".
 Please refer the screen shown below:</br>